triangletodd/old-dotfiles/README.md

 ### Simulation runs
-All of the make commands can be prefixed with `dry-` which will do a simulation run of the command you prefixed.
+All of the make commands can be prefixed with `dry-` which will do a simulation run of the command prefixed.

 ###### Simulate stowing all packages
     make dry-stow